diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us024/01.requirements-engineering/Readme.md

-# US006 - Register a Vehicle
+# US024 - Postpone entry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-The VFM wants to register a vehicle.
+The GSM wants to postpone an entry in the Agenda to a specific date in the future.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the project statement document:**

->	The vehicle as the following attributes: Plate number, Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).
+>

 **From the client clarifications:**